The Navigation Center: Collaboration. Safe Housing. New Beginnings.Posted on February 21st, 2019

 The Housing First model is based on the concept that people first need a stable place to live before addressing other issues such as substance use, mental health concerns, employment or other barriers.

-Navigation Center staff utilize a harm reduction approach in their working relationships with guests.
-Harm reduction is a set of practical strategies and ideas aimed at reducing negative consequences that may come from an individual’s day-to-day behavior.
+Navigation Center staff utilize a harm reduction approach in their working relationships with guests, introducing helpful steps aimed at reducing risks of an individual’s behavior.

 Harm reduction is often applied to people who actively use drugs.
 Guests who use drugs or alcohol are welcome and have access to different kinds of supports designed to help them stabilize and reduce harm associated with substance use.